-- Understand the value of diversity and cultural competency in the workplace.
+- Understand the value of diversity and cultural awareness in the workplace

-- Confident in articulating your transferrable skills and experience in a job interview.
+- Increase your confidence in articulating your transferrable skills and experience in a job interview

-- Understand the importance of reputation or career identity.
+- Understand the importance of your professional reputation or career identity

 I've attended too many CDES sessions to list, but most notably would be their 'Get Recruitment Ready series for Māori and Pacific Tauira'.
 Thanks to the help and exposure provided by CDES, I was confidently able to apply for and secure a variety of internships.
 After attending CDES facilitated sessions with Tupu Tai and KPMG, I was able to intern at the Reserve Bank of New Zealand (2020/2021 summer) and KPMG (2021/2022 summer).

 How to apply

 If you are a current student and would like to participate in Te Haerenga, please get in touch with us.

 - Auckland Transport

 - Counties Manukau District Health Board